Sauces

 3

-Transfer the soaked nuts into a blender and blend into a smooth paste.
+Blend the soaked nuts in a high-powered blender until a smooth paste forms.

 4

-Transfer macadamia paste into a cheesecloth, and twist the top of the cloth to make a knot.
+Transfer the macadamia paste into a cheesecloth and twist the top to form a secure knot.

 5